TomerGeva/CommDspy/README.md

 * pn_inv=False - Boolean stating if we want to invert the levels after coding
 * full_scale=False - Boolean stating if we want to set the levels such that the mean power will be 1 (0 [dB])

-### Various pulse generators
-The package supports all the pulses written in 1.5. above.
-The function names are:
-* rrc_pulse
-* rcos_pulse
-* sinc_pulse
-* rect_pulse
-Read the respective description for further information

 ## 2. Rx sub-package information
 ### 2.1. slicer
 Function receives data matrix from the slicer input and performs the slicing operation.